mihaip/infinite-mac/README.md

 -   `build`: Rebuild for either local use (in the `build/` directory) or for Cloudflare Worker use
 -   `preview`: Serve built assets locally using Vite's server (will be running at https://localhost:4127)
 -   `worker-dev`: Preview built assets in a local Cloudflare Worker (requires a separate `build` invocation, result will be running at http://localhost:3128)
--   `worker-deploy`: Deploy built assets to the live version of the Cloudflare Worker (requires a separate `build` invocation)
+-   `worker-deploy`: Build and deploy assets to the live version of the Cloudflare Worker
 -   `sync-disks`: Sync disk images to a Cloudflare R2 bucket.
     -   Requires that [rclone](https://rclone.org/) installed, it can be obtained via `sudo -v ; curl https://rclone.org/install.sh | sudo bash`
     -   Should be done after disks are rebuilt with `import-disks` (and before `worker-deploy`).